 Follow Sonia on Twitter to get constant updates on this topic: @SLNazario.

 Please write to your congressional leaders (Search for them here).
 Tell them why you feel this is a misuse of U.S. government funds.
 Suggest what they should be doing instead.

-Use sample text below or download this file:
+Use sample text below:

 Dear CONGRESSIONAL LEADER’S NAME,

 I have followed Sonia Nazario’s reporting on Central American immigration, and am outraged that the U.S. is making refugees at our southern border wait in dangerous cities in Mexico where migrants are targeted for robbery, rape, and kidnapping.
 I’m also outraged that we continue to pressure Mexico to deport Central American refugees, who have the right to seek asylum at the U.S. border.